Must Try Food in Paris

 In Paris, there’s no better way to start your day than with a café & croissant.
 Inherited from the Austrian bakeries that opened in Paris in the 1830s, the croissant is a Viennese pastry appreciated for its delicious buttery taste.

-The croissant is a must-eat in Paris and – thanks to its unique shape and taste – the most famous food in Paris.
-It is the perfect French staple for breakfast, and a perfect buttery snack at any time of the day.
+The croissant is a must-eat in Paris and – thanks to its unique shape and taste – the most popular food in Paris on this list.
+It is the perfect French staple for breakfast and a perfect buttery snack at any time of the day.

-Most of the hotels in Paris propose the combination café & croissant in their breakfast menu but we recommend trying it also in one of the traditional cafés in Paris, or grab a croissant directly from your favorite bakery when it is still warm.
+Most of the hotels in Paris propose the combination café & croissant in their breakfast menu, but we recommend trying it also in one of the traditional cafés in Paris or grabbing a croissant directly from your favorite bakery when it is still warm.

 2. Croque Monsieur, Croque Madame

-Another of the popular things to eat in Paris is the croque-monsieur.
-This Paris famous food is a classic of the brasseries but you can find it also in some Parisian cafés and it is always eaten on-site, with fork and knife.
+Another popular food to try in Paris is the croque-monsieur.
+This Paris famous food is a classic of the brasseries, but you can find it also in some Parisian cafés, and it is always eaten on-site, with fork and knife.

-The croque-monsieur consists of two slices of bread, filled with boiled ham and béchamel, and covered with a generous layer of melted cheese.
-It is a staple served warm and it is perfect for a break during your Parisian explorations.
+The croque-monsieur consists of two slices of bread filled with boiled ham and béchamel and covered with a generous layer of melted cheese.
+It is a staple served warm, and it is perfect for a break during your city explorations.
 If you’re extra hungry, get the croque-madame, which adds a fried egg on top.

 3. Jambon-Beurre

-Jambon-beurre is another Paris must eat, the most Parisian of sandwiches!
+The jambon-beurre, also known as “Parisien,” is another famous food to eat in Paris, the most Parisian of sandwiches!
 If you want to eat something really Parisian, then go for a jambon-beurre.

 The jambon-beurre comes as a fresh half baguette, its insides smeared with butter and filled with jambon de Paris (cooked ham) with optional cornichons.